MattArnold/virtualnasfic2020/NASFiCnews.md

 Q: Will someone's pet appear?
 A: You may rely on it

+Q. This is actually more a comment than a question, but...
+A. No

 _(ed: Most panels were recorded and the plan is to eventually post them to YouTube.
 But they need post-processing before that's possible, and the person who needs do do that hasn't slept since before CoNZealand.
 If you'd like to help with that project, please email tech@columbus2020nasfic.org)_

 ### Cat people prevail!